What Makes Great Sales Leaders Successful?

 We all know there are good coaches and bad coaches, so what are the attributes of a good coach?

 One is the ability to teach.
-A coach can design the best playbook in the sport, but if he or she can’t teach his players to execute the plays, then the team will not be effective or successful.
+A coach can design the best playbook in the sport, but if they can’t teach their players to execute the plays, then the team will not be effective or successful.

 Another job of a coach is to inspire their team and build confidence.
 By listening to sales reps and guiding them to solutions instead of offering quick fixes, sales leaders can foster creativity and confidence in their team.